-Robert Mugabe turns 93; confirms 2018 election run
+Zimbabwe's Mugabe turns 93; lauds Trump's nationalist stance

 - He praised Donald Trump, agrees with US President's nationalist world view

-(CNN)One of Africa's longest-serving heads of state turns 93 today -- but is showing no signs of slowing down.
+The nonagenarian is showing no signs of slowing down.

-In an interview to state media to celebrate the occasion, Zimbabwe President Robert Mugabe confirmed that he intends to run for president in the 2018 general election, Reuters reported.
+In the interview, Mugabe confirmed that he intends to run once again for the presidency in the 2018 election.

 "They want me to stand for elections, they want me to stand for elections everywhere in the party ...
 The majority of the people feel that there is no replacement, successor who to them is acceptable, as acceptable as I am," he told the state broadcaster ZBC-TV, according to Reuters.